daraul/daraul.github.io/_posts/2015-04-23-wordpress-on-heroku.md

 If you need to update Wordpress (mine updated twice while I was working on this) you'll need to take a few steps:
 <ol>
-	<li>In a terminal in the html folder run "sudo chown -R www-data:www-data wordpress/".
-That'll let you update wordpress locally through the app.</li>
+	<li>In a terminal in the html folder run <span class="inline-snippet">sudo chown -R www-data:www-data wordpress/</span> That'll let you update wordpress locally through the app.</li>
 	<li>Make sure you're on the master branch and update WP via the dashboard.</li>
-	<li>Once Wordpress is finished updating run "sudo chown -R your_user:your_user wordpress/".
-Now you'll be able to edit the folder yourself again.</li>
+	<li>Once Wordpress is finished updating run <span class="inline-snippet">sudo chown -R your_user:your_user wordpress/</span> Now you'll be able to edit the folder yourself again.</li>
 	<li>Commit the changes made by the update.</li>
-	<li>Switch to the production branch and merge with master by running "git merge master".
-This shouldn't create any conflicts (it didn't with me).</li>
+	<li>Switch to the production branch and merge with master by running <span class="inline-snippet">git merge master</span> This shouldn't create any conflicts (it didn't with me).</li>
 	<li>The wp-config file should be untouched, but check it just in case.
 If it doesn't have your production settings, simply edit the file again, and commit changes.</li>
 	<li>Now run <span class="inline-snippet">git push heroku production:master</span> again, wait and your remote installation will be updated.
 <ul>